-The oil and gas industry has historically been both cyclical and seasonal.
+Demand for our services and products is cyclical and substantially dependent upon activity levels in the oil and gas industry, particularly our customers' willingness to spend capital on the exploration for and development of oil and natural gas.
 Activity levels are driven primarily by drilling rig counts, technological advances, well completions, workover activity, the geological characteristics of the producing wells and their effect on the services required to commence and maintain production levels and our customers' capital and operating budgets.
-All of these indicators are driven by commodity prices, which are affected by both domestic and global supply and demand factors.
+Our customers' spending plans are generally based on their outlook for near-term and long-term commodity prices, which are affected by both domestic and global supply and demand factors.
 In particular, while U.S. natural gas prices are correlated with global oil price movements, they are also affected by local weather, transportation and consumption patterns.
-Global supply and demand factors will likely continue to result in commodity price volatility, similar to that experienced in 2022.
+As a result, the demand for our services and products is highly sensitive to current and expected commodity prices.